This page will be continually updated as GTA 6's release date and other game information comes to light.

-Cheats have been an integral part of the GTA franchise from day one, and instead of simply giving players an advantage to get past tough sections of gameplay, have traditionally been used to spice up the experience in fun and creative ways.
+Cheats have been an integral part of the GTA franchise from day one.
+Instead of simply giving players an advantage to get past tough gameplay sections, they have traditionally been used to spice up the experience in fun and creative ways.

-When speaking of classics like San Andreas, every fan will have fond memories of passing crumpled, hastily copied cheat sheets during recess to their mates.
+Every fan will have fond memories of passing crumpled, hastily copied cheat sheets during recess to their mates when speaking of classics like San Andreas.
 There is no way Rockstar will nuke such an iconic element of their flagship franchise.

 GTA 6 Facts

 - Lazlow won't be making an appearance - or at least not in the usual sense.
-Lazlow Jones isn't just a fictional DJ living and performing in the world of GTA, but a real life person who worked for Rockstar Games as a writer and producer for almost 2 decades.
-Jones has recently left the company, and is unlikely to reprise his role.
+Lazlow Jones isn't just a fictional DJ living and performing in the world of GTA, but a real-life person who worked for Rockstar Games as a writer and producer for almost two decades.
+Jones has recently left the company and is unlikely to reprise his role.

-- It has been in development for a long time - while the exact date when the project began cooking is unknown, various sources as well as forgetful former employees leaving the project on their portfolios have revealed that Rockstar has been working on the game for several years already.
-Some estimates place pre-production having begun as early as 2012.
+- It has been in development for a long time.
+While the exact date when the project began cooking is unknown, various sources and forgetful former employees leaving the project on their portfolios have revealed that Rockstar has been working on the game for several years already.
+Some estimates place pre-production as having begun as early as 2012.

 - Without a shadow of a doubt, the game will launch for PS5 and Xbox Series X.

 - It will be a smaller release in order to make development more manageable, and to avoid crunch for the employees.
-If we were to make a guess, this means that the next title won't bring its own multiplayer mode to the table, since GTA Online is hugely popular and going standalone as of the next-gen launch.
-GTA Online will continue on as its own entity separate from the mainline series, thus adding a multiplayer mode to GTA 6 would lead to one product competing against the other.
+If we were to make a guess, this means that the next title won't bring its own multiplayer mode to the table since GTA Online is hugely popular and going standalone as of the next-gen launch.
+GTA Online will continue as its own entity separate from the mainline series.
+Thus adding a multiplayer mode to GTA 6 would lead to one product competing against the other.